 Beta-blockers work mainly by slowing down the heart.
 They do this by blocking the action of hormones like adrenaline.
 Beta-blockers usually come as tablets.
 They are prescription-only medicines, which means they can only be prescribed by a GP or another suitably qualified healthcare professional.

-Always take this medicine exactly as your doctor or pharmacist has told you.
+If you buy Propranolol tablets for migraine prophylaxis online (or through your GP) always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
 Take with water before meals.
 Do not stop taking this medicine unless your doctor tells you to stop.
-The dosage of Propranolol will depend on what condition you are trying to treat.
+When you buy Propranolol online the dosage prescribed will depend on what condition you are trying to treat.

-Propranolol is severely toxic if used in overdose.
+Propranolol for migraine prophylaxis is severely toxic if used in overdose.
 If you have accidentally taken more than the prescribed dose or are experiencing symptoms of overdose, you should urgently seek medical attention.

-Can Propranolol tablets help with high blood pressure?
+Can Propranolol tablets for migraine prophylaxis help with high blood pressure?

-Propranolol tablets can help reduce high blood pressure in combination with diet and exercise.
+If you buy propranolol tablets for migraine prophylaxis they can help reduce high blood pressure in combination with diet and exercise.

 Around a third of adults in the UK have high blood pressure, although many will not realise it.
 The only way to find out if your blood pressure is high is to have your blood pressure checked.
 Adults over 40 are advised to get their blood pressure checked every 5 years.
 If your blood pressure is high you are at risk of developing certain diseases and can be a sign of more serious issues like obesity.